Alex-Paris/template_server/README.md

 *dotenv* - For ".env" files to be accepted
-*express* - HTTP request and response method *express-async-errors* - Let the possibility to use a class to proccess error messages *pg* - PostgreSQL components
+*express* - HTTP request and response method *express-async-errors* - Let the possibility to use a class to proccess error messages *jsonwebtoken* - Method to authenticate services in `rest`.
+Divided by 3 parts: Headers, Payload and Signature.
+*pg* - PostgreSQL components
 *reflect-metadata* - Used for typeORM to parse decorators and use it to building sql queries *swagger-ui-express* - Documentation for API routes